+II.
 How the PSC Regime Works

-The PSC Regime ultimately requires disclosure of the interests in relevant UK companies or LLPs held by persons having 'significant control'.
-A person will be deemed to have significant control if one or more of the following five conditions are satisfied:
+The PSC Regime ultimately requires disclosure of the interests in relevant U.K. companies or LLPs held by persons having 'significant control'.
+A person will be deemed to have significant control if one or more of the following five conditions is satisfied: